Bad Day In Blackrock

 ‘This is a disturbing book and a truly fine one, when was the last time an Irish novel made us properly uncomfortable?
 This novel marks the debut of a deeply moral and probing writer – and a potentially great one.” —Dermot Bolger, Sunday Business Post

 “A powerful debut and one of the most exciting Irish novels in years.” —Peter Murphy, Hot Press

-On a late August night a young man is kicked to death outside a Dublin nightclub and celebration turns to devastation.
-The reverberations of that event, its genesis and aftermath, is the subject of this extraordinary story, stripping away the veneer of a generation of Celtic cubs, whose social and sexual mores are chronicled and dissected in this tract for our times.
+On a late August night a young man is kicked to death outside a Dublin nightclub.
+Celebration turns to devastation.
+The reverberations of that event, its genesis and aftermath, is the subject of this extraordinary story.
+The novel strips away the veneer of a generation of Celtic cubs, whose social and sexual mores are chronicled and dissected in this tract for our times.
 The victim, Conor Harris, his killers – three of them are charged with manslaughter – and the trial judge share common childhoods and schooling in the privileged echelons of south Dublin suburbia.
 The intertwining of these lives leaves their afflicted families in moral free fall as public exposure merges with private anguish and imploded futures.